Circumcision for Older Boys & TeensMarwan Nasr2019-12-17T15:53:09-05:00

-Our circumcision clinic offers circumcision for boys and adolescents, as well as infant circumcision, and adult circumcision for men of all ages.
+Our circumcision clinics offer circumcision for boys and adolescents, as well as infant circumcision, and adult circumcision for men of all ages.

-Because we are a specialized circumcision clinic for boys and teens, many of our clients travel to access circumcision care at our Ireland clinic.
+Because we are specialized circumcision clinics for boys and teens, many of our clients travel to access circumcision care at our Limerick and Dublin clinics.

 While infant circumcision can be available in many cities, there are relatively few doctors with an expertise in circumcision for older boys and teens.